Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Data and Methodology

 Assuming Gaussian observational uncertainties, the likelihood function is written as

 where $f(\mathbf{x};\mathbf{w})$ denotes the network output.\\

 The dimensionality of the Bayesian inference is given by the total number of network parameters included in the posterior.
-Due to the high dimensionality and nonlinearity Bayesian inference over neural network parameters is not analytically intractable \citep{Neal1996}.\\
+Due to the high dimensionality and nonlinearity Bayesian inference over neural network parameters is not analytically tractable \citep{Neal1996}.\\

-For inference of the posterior distribution, two computational approaches are commonly employed.
-Firstly, sampling-based techniques, such as Markov Chain Monte Carlo (MCMC) and secondly approximate methods, such as variational inference.
-Although variational methods are computationally less demanding, sampling-based approaches provide more accurate characterization of the posterior distribution \citep{ghahramani2015probabilistic,blundell2015weight}.
-Model predictions are then obtained by marginalising over the posterior,
+For inference of the posterior distribution, two broad computational approaches are commonly employed: sampling-based methods such as Markov Chain Monte Carlo (MCMC)\cite{neal2011mcmc,Gelman2013}, and approximate methods such as variational inference \citep{blei2017variational}.
+Although variational approaches are computationally efficient, sampling-based techniques provide a more faithful characterization of the posterior distribution \citep{ghahramani2015probabilistic,blundell2015weight}.
+Model predictions are obtained by marginalising over the posterior,

 which yields both predictive means and associated uncertainties.\\

 In the Bayesian framework, prior distributions are assigned to all network parameters (weights and biases), which are then subsequently updated through the likelihood informed by the data.
 Following established treatments \citep{MacKay1991,MacKay1992b,Neal1996}, we impose independent zero-mean Gaussian priors , $ \mathcal{N}(0, \sigma^2), $, on the weights and biases of the network, thus treating positive and negative weights as equally probable \citep{MacKay1992,Hinton1993}.
 This reflects the absence of any preferred parameter values prior to observing the data.\\